Fabián Rinaudo

-Fabián Andrés Rinaudo (born 15 May 1987 in Armstrong, Santa Fe) is an Argentinian footballer who plays as a midfielder.
-Rinaudo also holds an Italian passport, and sometimes plays with his nickname, Fito, on his shirt.
+Fabián Andrés Rinaudo (born 15 May 1987 in Armstrong, Santa Fe) is an Argentinian former footballer who played as a midfielder.
+Rinaudo also holds an Italian passport, and sometimes played with the nickname Fito on his shirt.

 Club career

 Gimnasia La Plata

 He made his league debut for Gimnasia y Esgrima de La Plata in a 0–0 draw against River Plate on 5 October 2008.
 In the 2009-10 season he was awarded the prize for best player in the Torneo Apertura and second-best for the Torneo Clausura.
 He played 100 games for Gimnasia, his last one being a 1–1 draw against San Martín de San Juan, result that relegated Gimnasia to the Primera B Nacional.

 Sporting Clube de Portugal

 On 3 July 2011, Fito Rinaudo joined Portuguese club Sporting Clube de Portugal for an undisclosed fee, signing a four-year contract with a €25M minimum fee release clause.
 Sporting signed him in a leverage deal as the club later sold 15% economic rights to Sporting Portugal Fund for €525,000 and another 50% to Quality Sports Investments for €1.1 million.
 The club retained 35% economic rights on future transfer fee.

 After Sporing sold the registration rights of Rinaudo to Catania, Sporting also paid €480,000 to Sporting Portugal Fund.